+GCSE LATIN (9-1) C990PA & C990PB

+Information At A Glance

-(9-1) C990PA & C990PB Exam Board: WJEC Eduqas
+Exam Board: WJEC Eduqas

-Assessment Method: W Independent Study Rating: 🕐 🕐
+Assessment Method: W

 - Latin Language (50% of the course) We continue to study the Cambridge Latin Course, up to the end of Book 4.
 We develop vocabulary and grammar and translate increasingly complex stories from Latin, as well as undertaking some simple translations from English to Latin.
 We continue learning about life in the Roman Empire, with a focus on daily life, Roman Britain, the Roman army, entertainment and leisure, and the city of Rome. - Latin Literature (30% of the course) We study a selection of texts in their original Latin.
-The themes are Travel by Land and Sea and Superstition and Magic.
+The themes are Love and Marriage and Romans in the Countryside.
 We develop an understanding and appreciation of original Latin texts by analysis and evaluation.
 This is an 'open book' paper, where the texts and vocabulary are available during the GCSE examination. - Either: Latin Literature Narratives (20% of the course) We study a text by a single author, with an additional passage of English.
 There is a choice of verse or prose narrative.
-The current authors are Ovid (The Flood, in Latin and English) and Pliny (The Eruption of Vesuvius, in Latin and English).
+The current authors are Livy (Hannibal Crosses the Alps, in Latin and English) and Virgil (Hercules and Cacus, in Latin and English).
 We develop an understanding and appreciation of the texts by analysis and evaluation.
-This is an 'open book' paper, where the texts and vocabulary are available during the GCSE examination. - Or: Roman Civilisation (20% of the course) Topics are Daily Life in a Roman Town and Roman Britain.
+This is an 'open book' paper, where the texts and vocabulary are available during the GCSE examination. - Or: Roman Civilisation (20% of the course) Topics are Roman Family Life and The City of Rome.
 We will study a range of primary sources for the chosen topic and develop the skills required to answer an extended evaluative question.